xitrum-framework/scaposer/README.rst

 Merge Po objects
 ----------------

-You can merge ``Po``s together.
+You can merge ``Po`` together.

 ::

   val po3 = po1.merge(po2)

-Translations in po2 will overwrite those in po1.
+Translations in po2 will overwrite those in po1, just like when you merge two maps.

 Use with SBT
 ------------